larshei/lovelyFSM/README.md

 [lovelyFSM-light](https://github.com/huf-gda/lovelyFSM-light/).

 Their usage is the same, but the way they handle data internally differs.

+> if you are not sure which version to use, use the light variant.

 ### lovelyFSM
 Targeted at execution speed.
 At initialization, lookup tables for state/event